madlitch/secure_purchase_order/README.md

 ## Description

-The project is a secure purchase order management system developed with FastAPI, PostgreSQL, Bootstrap, and Docker, featuring encrypted email communications compatible with OpenPGP capable clients.
+This project is a secure purchase order management system for Secure Company Inc., developed with FastAPI, PostgreSQL, Bootstrap, and Docker, featuring encrypted email communications compatible with OpenPGP capable clients.
 It automates PGP key management, secures transactions with dual-signature protocols, and employs PGPy for cryptographic integrity, including verifiable timestamps to ensure transaction authenticity.